Wondering how to reduce bounce rate?

 6. Open External Links on a New Tab

 Opening external links in the same tab can lead to back button fatigue.
-This means that every time, a user clicks on an external link, they would need to click on the back button to go back to your site.
+This means that every time a user clicks on an external link, they would need to click on the back button to return to your site.
 When the back button fatigue sets in, visitors may get distracted and never return to your website.
 We recommend setting your external links to open on a new tab.

 7. Write Clear Compelling Call-to-Action (CTA)

-Complicated CTA is confusing and it deters visitors from taking any action.
+Complicated CTA is confusing, and it deters visitors from taking any action.
 In other words, too many CTAs or complicated CTAs cause high bounce rates.
-Therefore your pages should have a few clear and compelling call-to-action (CTA).
+Therefore, your pages should have a few clear and compelling calls to action (CTA).
 Here’s a good guide on writing captivating call-to-actions

 8. Optimize For Mobile

 If you detect a high bounce rate from mobile devices, that means your website is not mobile-friendly.
-Your content is probably not showing up properly or the text is too cluttered, or the images, graphs, and charts are broken.
+Your content is probably not showing up properly, the text is too cluttered, or the images, graphs, and charts are broken.
 This guide will help you make your website mobile-friendly

 9. Reduce Distractions

 Plenty of websites rely heavily on advertisements for revenue.
-These websites are often full of distracting ads that disrupt the user experience and cause high bounce rates.
-Some of the worse types of ads are auto-play videos that feel forced and out of place.
+These websites often have distracting ads that disrupt the user experience and cause high bounce rates.
+Some of the worst types of ads are auto-play videos that feel forced and out of place.

 A website with advertisements that distract the visitor

-To eliminate distractions, you need to use only a few ads and avoid auto-play videos at all costs.
+You must use only a few ads to eliminate distractions and avoid auto-play videos at all costs.
 Also, check out this guide on UX design for a better user experience.

 10. Translate Site For International Traffic

-It’s worth noting that when you are targeting certain countries, you should take into account all the languages that the population speaks.
+It’s worth noting that when you are targeting certain countries, you should consider all the languages the population speaks.
 For instance, Canada’s official language is English and French.
-This means if you are targetting Canada, you should make your site available in both English and French.
+If you are targeting Canada, you should make your site available in English and French.

 Conclusion

-Reducing the bounce rate of your website will help draw more traffic, more customers, and more revenue.
-There are several steps you can take like speeding up your website, ensuring search intent satisfaction, using exit-intent popups, optimizing for mobile, etc.
+Reducing the bounce rate of your website will help draw more traffic, customers, and revenue.
+You can take several steps, like speeding up your website, ensuring search intent satisfaction, using exit-intent popups, optimizing for mobile, etc.

 We recommend implementing as many steps as possible and monitoring what works and what doesn’t.
 Be sure to implement more of what works and discard the methods that don’t work.